A Logical Calculus of the Ideas Immanent in Nervous Activity: Logical expressivity

 They considered "temporal propositional expressions" (TPE), which are propositional formulas with one free variable $t$.
 For example, $N_1(t) \vee N_2(t) \wedge \neg N_3(t)$ is such an expression.
 Theorem 1 and 2 together showed that neural nets without circles are equivalent to TPE.

 For neural nets with loops, they noted that "realizable $Pr$ may involve reference to past events of an indefinite degree of remoteness".
 These then encodes for sentences like "There was some x such that x was a ψ" or $(\exists x) (\psi x)$.
 Theorems 8 to 10 showed that neural nets with loops can encode all first-order logic with equality and conversely, any looped neural networks is equivalent to a sentence in first-order logic with equality, thus showing that they are equivalent in logical expressiveness.

 As a remark, they noted that a neural network, if furnished with a tape, scanners, and write-heads, is equivalent to a Turing machine, and conversely, every Turing machine is equivalent to some such neural network.
-Thus, these neural networks are equivalent to Turing computability, Church's lambda-definability, and Kleene's primitive recursiveness.
+Thus, these neural networks are equivalent to Turing computability and Church's lambda-definability.